-2. Denial Notice.

-- a.
-When a first lien loan modification is denied after independent review, Servicer shall send a written non-approval notice to the borrower identifying the reasons for denial and the factual information considered.
+- 2. Denial Notice. - a.
+When a first lien loan modification is denied after independent review, Servicer shall send a written nonapproval notice to the borrower identifying the reasons for denial and the factual information considered.
 The notice shall inform the borrower that he or she has 30 days from the date of the denial letter declination to provide evidence that the eligibility determination was in error. - b.
-If the first lien modification is denied because disallowed by investor, Servicer shall disclose in the written non-approval notice the name of the investor and summarize the reasons for investor denial. - c.
-For those cases where a first lien loan modification denial is the result of an NPV calculation, Servicer shall provide in the written non-approval notice the monthly gross income and property value used in the calculation.

-3. Appeal Process.

-- After the automatic review in paragraph IV.G.1 has been a. completed and Servicer has issued the written non-approval notice, in the circumstances described in the first sentences of paragraphs IV.B.3, IV.B.5 or IV.B.7, except when otherwise required by federal or state law or investor directives, borrowers shall have 30 days to request an appeal and obtain an independent review of the first lien loan modification denial in accordance with the terms of this Agreement.
+If the first lien modification is denied because disallowed by investor, Servicer shall disclose in the written nonapproval notice the name of the investor and summarize the reasons for investor denial. - c.
+For those cases where a first lien loan modification denial is the result of an NPV calculation, Servicer shall provide in the written non-approval notice the monthly gross income and property value used in the calculation. - 3.
+Appeal Process. - After the automatic review in paragraph IV.G.1 has been a. completed and Servicer has issued the written non-approval notice, in the circumstances described in the first sentences of paragraphs IV.B.3, IV.B.5 or IV.B.7, except when otherwise required by federal or state law or investor directives, borrowers shall have 30 days to request an appeal and obtain an independent review of the first lien loan modification denial in accordance with the terms of this Agreement.
 Servicer shall ensure that the borrower has 30 days from the date of the written non-approval notice to provide information as to why Servicer's determination of eligibility for a loan modification was in error, unless the reason for non-approval is (1) ineligible mortgage, (2) ineligible property, (3) offer not accepted by borrower or request withdrawn, or (4) the loan was previously modified. - b.
-For those cases in which the first lien loan modification denial is the result of an NPV calculation, if a borrower disagrees with the property value used by Servicer in the NPV test, the borrower can request that a full appraisal be conducted of the property by an independent licensed appraiser (at borrower expense) consistent with HAMP
+For those cases in which the first lien loan modification denial is the result of an NPV calculation, if a borrower disagrees with the property value used by Servicer in the NPV test, the borrower can request that a full appraisal be conducted of the property by an independent licensed appraiser (at borrower expense) consistent with HAMP directive 10-15.
+Servicer shall comply with the process set forth in HAMP directive 10-15, including using such value in the NPV calculation.

-Case 1:12-cv-00361-RMC Document 1-6-1 Filibeb034104122 Fizage129 of 290
+Case 1:12-cv-00361-RMC Document 1-3-1 Filed034/04/122 Page129 of 2328